Hoch, Christoph

 NV

-Rosé Rurale is a unique blend of 70% Zweigelt pressed white from the 2018 vintage, blended with 20% Sankt Laurent which is co-fermented on...
+Rosé Rurale is a unique blend of 70% Zweigelt pressed white, blended with 20% Sankt Laurent which is co-fermented on the skins with 10%...
 Austria

 DB3426-NV